mrothNET/cbor-core/README.md

   capped at 1 billion.
 - Pre-allocated capacity is bounded to 100 MB per decode call.
 - Declared lengths that exceed the available data produce an error.

+These are the defaults; `DecodeOptions` overrides them per-decode.

 ## Optional features